 Our Matchmaking Day is free of charge and young researchers/PhDs can apply travel grant for up to 3 000 SEK per person – more information below!

 Place: Ås, Norway

-The day is free of charge, please REGISTER HERE before 25/10!
+- Register for Matchmaking day – The day is free of charge, please register before 25/10

 Travel grant: Are you a PhD student or young researcher?